BernardoMar/project0/README.md

 Some of the features my game version includes are:

 * It allows users to log their names for a customised enjoyment.
-* I keeps track of the players score.
+* It keeps track of the players score.
 * It allows players to restart the game allowing them to change their names.
 * It provides links to similar online games.
 * It displays pop up signs when a player wins and when neither wins.